 The Hit Factory’s high school baseball program was created to develop players by properly preparing them to play at the next level.
-Our 2019 schedule includes competitive Sunday games, scout leagues, exclusive tournaments, and college camps to get our players the exposure they need.
+Our 2020 schedule includes competitive Sunday games, scout leagues, and exclusive tournaments to get our players the exposure they need.
 Equally important, we provide the highest levels of instruction, training, and player development for our athletes by incorporating team practices and specialty clinics into our program.
 Simply put, you will become a better ballplayer when you play for THF.
 We are very unique to other high school programs as we use our highly advanced coaching staff to make our players better.
-We train in a 23,000 square foot indoor facility in Newbury Park as well as outdoor fields at Moorpark Junior College and Cal Lutheran University.
+Our home games and training take place at Camarillo High School.

 PITTSBURGH PIRATES SCOUT RICK ALLEN

-Pittsburgh Pirates Scout Rick Allen, who has held the position for past 13 years, will handle player development for the THF Bucs scout teams; Underclass (2021-2022) and Upperclass (2020).
-Our coaching staff will be lead by Rick Allen and former MLB players Chad Smith and Andrew Lambo.
-The THF Bucs will be a highly competitive program in a pro-style atmosphere.
-Bucs players will have the opportunity to compete against other elite programs and get the highest exposure to college coaches and pro scouts.
+Former Cal Lutheran Head Recruiter Mike Yingling will handle player development for THF’s scout teams; Underclass (2022-2023) and Upperclass (2021).
+THF will be a highly competitive program in a pro-style atmosphere.
+THF players will have the opportunity to compete against other elite programs and get the highest exposure to college coaches and pro scouts.

-Tryouts for these teams will be held at Moorpark College on May 19th.
+Tryouts for these teams will be held at Camarillo High School on March 22nd.